WhereJuly/62-http-convenience-pack/.docs/combined-usage-example.md

     })
     .status(THTTPStatuses[200].code)

+    /**
-    // `.statusMessage` used here for brevity as the example appropriate for a custom error handler.
+     * `.statusMessage` used here for brevity as the example appropriate for a custom error handler.
-    // Here Express would set the default message ('OK') itself.
+     * Actually here Express would set the default message ('OK') itself.
+     */
     .statusMessage(THTTPStatuses[200].message)
     .send(bodyString);
 };